paul-wolf/python_coding/context_dependent_variables.rst

 context that doesn’t require a request at all like if you are building a command line interface to these functions.

-Below we discuss the Context Parameter class pattern.
+Below we discuss the Parameter Consolidation class pattern.
 This is a simple data class, in the sense of the PSL ``dataclasses`` module.
 This is not context dependent.
 It is simple to intialise and simple to understand the lifecycle of its state.
 A dataclass or simple class of your own construction is easy to create.

 When trying out or testing code, it is desirable to be able to load, say, a function and pass parameters to it without excessive preparation